-US judge approves injunction to delay WeChat restrictions
+Judge agrees to delay US gov’t restrictions on WeChat

 Specific evidence about WeChat posing a national security threat was also “modest,” according to Judge Beeler.

-The dispute over the two apps is the latest flashpoint in the rising tensions between the world’s two largest economies, as the Trump administration attempts to counter the influence of China.
+The White House did not immediately reply to a request for comment on the injunction.

+The dispute over WeChat and TikTok is the latest attempt by the Trump administration to counter the influence of China.
 Since taking office in 2017, Trump has waged a trade war with China, blocked mergers involving Chinese companies and stifled the business of Chinese firms like Huawei, a maker of phones and telecom equipment.

 —